Aldergrove Flying Station: Army Air Corps operations

-Post Operation BANNER
+Post Operation Banner

-During the latter years of Operation BANNER, 5 Regiment Army Air Corps and 230 Squadron RAF came under the control of the Joint Helicopter Command (JHC) and formed the Joint Helicopter Force Northern Ireland (JHF(NI)).
+During the latter years of Operation Banner, 5 Regiment Army Air Corps and 230 Squadron RAF came under the control of the Joint Helicopter Command (JHC) and formed the Joint Helicopter Force Northern Ireland (JHF(NI)).
 As the site was no longer a major RAF establishment it became Joint Helicopter Command Flying Station Aldergrove.

-After the end of Operation BANNER, a number of other Army units were relocated to Aldergrove.
+After the end of Operation Banner, a number of other Army units were relocated to Aldergrove.
 The base was no longer therefore administered by the JHC and on 1 Apr 2013 became Aldergrove Flying Station under command of 38 (Irish) Brigade.

-5 Regiment Army Air Corps continues to operate at Aldergrove, providing Gazelle, Defender and Islander aircraft in support of the Police Service of Northern Ireland (PSNI) and military units for Operation Helvetic, and for other operations abroad.
+5 Regiment Army Air Corps continued to operate at Aldergrove, providing Gazelle, Defender and Islander aircraft in support of the Police Service of Northern Ireland (PSNI) and military units for Operation Helvetic, and for other operations abroad.

-Due to the closure of RAF Machrihanish, the base is now used for University Air Squadron and Air Training Corps cadets as a training camp, where cadets from Scotland and Northern Ireland Region gather for flying experiences, fieldcraft, shooting, first aid and other activities.
+Due to the closure of RAF Machrihanish, the base is now used for University Air Squadron and Air Training Corps cadets as a training camp, where cadets from Scotland and Northern Ireland gather for flying experiences, fieldcraft, shooting, first aid and other activities.

-During 2003 Air Force One arrived at the airport in support of U.S. presidential visits to Northern Ireland.
+In 2003, Air Force One arrived at the airport in support of U.S. presidential visits to Northern Ireland.

 Aldergrove officially ceased to be an RAF Station on 20 September 2009 when, after the annual Battle of Britain parade, the RAF ensign was lowered for the last time and the Joint Helicopter Command flag was hoisted in its place.

 No. 651 Squadron's Britten-Norman Islander and Defender aircraft were retired from service in June 2021.
+In August 2021, No. 651 Squadron was transferred to the command of 1 Regiment, AAC.

+No. 665 Squadron was the final Army Air Corps squadron based at Aldergrove.
+It formerly operated the Gazelle helicopter in a manned surveillance role, until it was retired from service in October 2023.
+By November 2024, the squadron had moved to Middle Wallop Flying Station.